croz-ltd/nrich/nrich-validation/README.md

 #### ValidFile

-Validates that file (either Springs `MultipartFile` or `FilePart`) is in provided content type list, has extension that is in provided extension list and/or satisfies regex.
+Validates that file (either Spring's `MultipartFile` or `FilePart`) is in provided content type list, has extension that is in provided extension list and/or satisfies regex.
 All properties are optional so defining a constraint without any will always pass validation.

 ```java